Senior Shepherd Teaches Doctor How to Heal

 I like to think I’m a woman of science, but I do think Woofy and I have a cosmic connection.
 Sometimes we just lie on the couch and look into each other’s eyes.
 I want to believe that knowing Woofy was safe let his human leave this world in peace.
 I am humbled that he thought I was the right person to be Woofy’s forever home.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Emily won Pet Peace of Mind in Salem, Oregon a 2019 Holiday Wishes award.